verlenmot/weather-project/documentation/architecture/architecture.md

 ## Databricks SQL Warehouse

-A Databricks Serverless SQL Warehouse is used to perform SQL queries on the tables in the Hive metastore.
+A Databricks Serverless SQL Warehouse is used to perform SQL queries on the tables in the Hive Metastore.
 The queries select specified rows which have the latest timestamp.
 Small transformations such as adding measurement units and extracting time are performed with these queries.